brainblocks/brainblocks-ios-sdk/README.md

 ### Alternative Method

 The Following functions can also be used as an alternative to the simple popup ui.
-Do Not use these with popup ui
+> warning: Do not use these functions with Popup UI.
+This method is also not supported.

 ```swift
 // start brainblocks payment session